 Most of the processes involve a hydrocarbon, saturated or unsaturated, treated with elemental chlorine and in most processes also a catalyst.
-Reactions can be electrophilic additions to olefins, chlorination of aromatics, or homolytic cleavage of carbon-hydrogen bonds with subsequent formation of the aliphatic chloride.
-In many cases, chlorine atoms are present in the final product; on the other hand, in some processes (addition of an alcohol or amine to phosgene to produce, for example, polycarbonate and polyurethane plastics) no chlorine atoms are present in the final product.
+Reactions can be additions to olefins, chlorination of aromatics, or homolytic cleavage of carbon-hydrogen bonds.
+In many cases, chloride is present in the final product; on the other hand, in some processes (addition of an alcohol or amine to phosgene to produce, for example, polycarbonate and polyurethane plastics) no chloride is present in the final product.
 In addition, most of the processes involve generation of HCl as a co-product, via dehydrohalogenation or free radical reaction of chlorine with aliphatic hydrogen (Figure 1).